Boris Johnson threatens to raise case of U.S. diplomat's wife with White House - 41NBC News | WMGT-DT

 A U.S. Embassy spokesman said in a statement that immunity is rarely waived, but that cases like this “receive intense attention at senior levels and are considered carefully given the global impact such decisions carry.”

-During the initial investigation, the police received assurances from U.S. authorities that she would cooperate fully with police and wouldn’t be leaving the U.K., Adderley said.
+During the initial investigation, the police received assurances from U.S. authorities that Sacoolas would cooperate fully with police and wouldn’t be leaving the U.K., Adderley said.

 “The next minute we found out that actually, she and her family had left, so it is really disappointing, which prompted the letter from me to say we want to see justice done and the family have a right to see justice done,” he said.